Aider-AI/aider/docs/leaderboards/index.md

 # Aider LLM leaderboards

 Aider works best with LLMs which are good at *editing* code, not just good at writing code.
-Aider uses the system prompt to tell the LLM how to make edits to the existing code in your local git repo.
+Aider's system prompt directs the LLM on how to modify existing code in your local git repository.
-Some LLMs are better than others at consistently following these instructions to successfully edit code.
+To evaluate an LLM's editing skill, aider uses a pair of benchmarks that assess their ability to consistently follow these instructions and successfully edit code.

 The leaderboards below report the results from a number of popular LLMs, to help users select which models to use with aider.